Property, Interest, and Money: Is Heinsohn and Steiger's Property Premium a Determinant of Interest?: The Money-Issuing Bank and the Third Term

 \paragraph{The case for cliometrics.} Identification requires variation that contemporary data do not provide: an institutional regime in which redemption pressure varies independently of default risk, so that movements in $\phi$ can be separated from movements in the credit risk premium.
 This variation is available historically.
-Free-banking episodes with genuine redemption --- the Scottish system c.\ 1716--1845 \citep{White1995}, the US free-banking era 1837--1863 \citep{RolnickWeber1983,RolnickWeber1984}, the early Bank of Amsterdam \citep{QuinnRoberds2014}, the Italian city-state banks treated in Part D of \emph{Eigentum, Zins und Geld} --- offer the required cross-sectional and episode-level variation.
+Free-banking episodes with genuine redemption offer the required cross-sectional and episode-level variation: the Scottish system c.\ 1716--1845 \citep{White1995}, the US free-banking era 1837--1863 \citep{RolnickWeber1983,RolnickWeber1984}, the early Bank of Amsterdam \citep{QuinnRoberds2014}, the Italian city-state banks treated in Part D of \emph{Eigentum, Zins und Geld}.
 The relevant cliometric design would exploit differences across banks, or across regimes, in redemption frequency and the cost of maintaining redemption capacity, holding default fundamentals fixed.
 Heinsohn and Steiger narrated these regimes extensively but did not exploit them econometrically.
 Neither did they collaborate with anyone who would have.
 This is, we suspect, the most productive direction in which their framework can still be taken: a cliometric programme aimed at isolating $\phi$ in the regimes where it is identifiable, to establish its empirical magnitude and its sensitivity to institutional detail.

 The question, then, is whether modern fiat monopoly has in fact eliminated the mechanism that generated the property premium or whether it has merely suppressed it and it still operates in disguised form.
 I offer some thoughts on this in Section~\ref{sec:after2008}.